 It didn’t take on the mantle of certitude until led by Alex Salmond.
 I had the good fortune to talk to Salmond once but in his case for ten minutes of a private chat.
 Wits about you, not over-awed by the moment, you can glean a lot about somebody in ten minutes.

-Westminster has only loathing for Scottish politics
+Westminster loathes Scottish politics

 A mission to democratise

-The main qualities I got from the meeting were boundless energy, a dynamic person who had a plan no one could divert, just not a man I’d feel relaxed in his company.
+The main quality I got from meeting Salmond was a boundless energy, a dynamic person with a plan no one could divert, just not a man I’d feel relaxed in his company.
 You could smell the killer instinct in him.
 Boy, did he know his political history, especially that of his foes.
-His farewell speech to his party’s annual conference was one of the best I have heard him make.
-As ex-Murdoch editor and television journalist, Andrew Neil, duly impressed, said, “Salmond’s victory speech: What would he have sounded like if he’d actually won?!”
+On losing the independence referendum, television journalist, Andrew Neil, impressed, said, “What would Salmond have sounded like if he’d actually won?!”

 He lifted our awareness of ourselves as a nation.
 He placed a searchlight on Unionist claims of Scotland as freeloader, and our own misplaced belief we are mendicants.
-He took us to the brink of full democracy by the people for the people and the possibility we can win back our country from the grip of brutal neo-conservative ideology and the worst of globalisation.
+He took us to the brink of full democracy by the people for the people and the possibility of freeing our country from the grip of brutal neo-conservative ideology and colonialism.

 If I have any criticism of Salmond it’s a preponderance to be cocky, a quality not liked by women voters in any man, or by men who find themselves at the end of a tongue lashing.
 That smirk of a smile that goes with knowing he’s beaten his rival verbally, doesn’t help.

-A worse faux pas is glad-handing Rupert Murdoch.
+To my mind, a worse faux pas is glad-handing Rupert Murdoch.
 Murdoch has altered the western world to his likeness, a ruthless megalomaniac whose newspapers and media empire lie to readers and viewers as a matter of policy, shifting popular sentiment to the right.
 Murdoch’s empire swallowed up Collins, Scotland’s best, most successful book publisher.
 The first thing Murdoch did on acquiring Collins was to cancel publication of a biography critical of him.
 Salmond hoped to secure Scotland’s preferment from his newspapers and it did result in brief political neutrality by the Scottish Sun.
 The quid pro quo implied approval to locate Murdoch’s UK headquarters in Scotland.

 Still, you negotiate with your enemies, not with your friends.

-Above all he taught us empowerment can be achieved for the masses even in these times of immense, unaccountable power and wealth held in fewer and fewer hands, given to crooked banks, big business, politicians in hock to corporations, a press and media unable to throw off the straight-jacket of nineteenth century ‘Britishness.’
+Salmond taught us empowerment can be achieved for the masses even in these times of immense, unaccountable power and wealth held in fewer and fewer hands, given to crooked banks, big business, politicians in hock to corporations, a press and media unable to throw off the straight-jacket of nineteenth century ‘Britishness.’

 Alex Salmond gave Scotland a renewed faith in itself, a wonderful confidence, and the chance of shaping our own destiny free of the taint of corrupt capitalism.
 By careful and verifiable argument he demonstrated the Union is a fraud.

 He gave us a plebiscite denied by other politicians for over 300 years.
-He taught us to punch out the lights of irrational fear.
+He taught us to rid ourselves of irrational fear.
 But there is a sacrifice, a cost to pay.
 He made himself a marked man.
 The British state is always vindictive.
 They will find a way.